awsdocs/aws-systems-manager-user-guide/doc_source/maintenance-windows-schedule-options.md

-# Reference: Maintenance Windows Scheduling and Active Period Options<a name="maintenance-windows-schedule-options"></a>
+# Reference: Maintenance window scheduling and active period options<a name="maintenance-windows-schedule-options"></a>

 When you create a maintenance window, you must specify how often the maintenance window runs by using a [Cron or Rate expression](reference-cron-and-rate-expressions.md)\.
 Optionally, you can specify a date range during which the maintenance window can run on its regular schedule, as well as a time zone on which to base that regular schedule\.